liamtimms/website/site/pages/fun.md

 title: Fun or Interesting Stuff
 ---

 I plan to collect some more fun stuff here.
-This is mostly just a place holder page at the moment[.](https://youtu.be/d6uN9xYUMxE)
+This is mostly just a place holder page at the moment[.](https://youtu.be/d6uN9xYUMxE) Links are intended to encourage deeper dives.

-# Video
+# Things to Watch

 ## Science, Technology, Engineering and Math